smyrgeorge/actor4k/README.md

 # Key concepts

-- Using the `SWIM` gossip protocol for node/network discovery.
+- Using the `SWIM` gossip protocol for node/network discovery and low level communication.
 - Using the `raft` consensus algorithm for:
-    - `leader election`
+    - `leader election`: the leader is responsible to manage the cluster state (add/remove nodes)
     - `cluster state` across the nodes of the network
-    - `gRPC` in order to send messages from one node to another.
+- Using `gRPC` for the necessary communications from one node to another.

 ## Work in progress